stadium

 This final isolation from the Altis, emphasized later by the construction of the Echo-hall in the mid-fourth century BC, marked the evolution of the Games from a purely religious ceremony to a major athletic and social event.

-Key Features of the Ancient Olympia Stadium
+Key Features of the Olympia Stadium

 • Location: Positioned immediately east of the sacred Altis enclosure in Olympia.